(951) 249-7022

 • Where a party fails to pay a certain obligation, such as a credit card debt or other loan

 Motions to enforce a judgment are filed after the entry of judgment, and thus they are “post judgment”.
-The motion that is filed is called a Request for Order, and when this document is filed along with a supporting declaration, the Riverside County Family Court clerk will issue a hearing date for the request.
+The motion that is filed is called a Request for Order, and when this document is filed along with a supporting declaration, the Los Angeles County Family Court clerk will issue a hearing date for the request.
 The Request for Order and all supporting documents must be served on the opposing party in a manner consistent with the requirements of law.
 This generally means that the person must be personally served, although in some situations service by mail is appropriate.
 If you have any doubts as to whether the person should be personally served or served by mail, serve personally.
 A proof of service must be filed with the court before your hearing can go forward.

 Post-judgment Collection Motions

-When a family law litigant refuses to pay an obligation, such as child support or spousal support in accordance with the terms of an order or judgment made by the Riverside County family law judge, the other party may bring an action to collect on the amount due (called arrears).
+When a family law litigant refuses to pay an obligation, such as child support or spousal support in accordance with the terms of an order or judgment made by the L.A.
+County family law judge, the other party may bring an action to collect on the amount due (called arrears).
 Some actions require a hearing, and others do not vary at for example, if a party is required to pay child support directly to a party but fails to do so, the recipient of the child support can simply file a wage withholding order to garnish the other party’s wages without the necessity of a hearing.

 Judgment or Marital Settlement Agreement Interpretation Proceedings